ilyaly1103/online-language-school/README.md

-This is a pet-project of online language school (mobile version)
+This is a pet-project of online language school (mobile)